-Dorothy Allen Chimney is the National Council of Negro Women, Inc. Texas State Convener.
+Dorothy Allen Chimney is the National Council of Negro Women, Inc. immediate past Texas State Convener.
 Also, she is an NCNW life member and a member of NCNW national president’s round table.

 Professionally, Mrs. Chimney served as an adjunct professor for Stephens F. Austin State University, Nacogdoches, Texas and Angelina College, Lufkin, Texas.
 She retired from Lufkin Independent School District where she taught reading and special education.
 Also, Mrs. Chimney was a reading specialist, teacher and administrative coordinator at the Burt Shurly Camp for Summer Programs for the Detroit, Michigan Public Schools.